-(Reuters) - Barclays Plc will stop offering wealth management services in about 130 countries by 2016 and cut jobs in the unit as part of an effort to rein in costs and boost profit.
+(Reuters) - Barclays Plc will stop offering wealth management services in about 130 countries by 2016 and cut jobs in the unit as part of an effort to rein in costs and boost profit, the Financial Times reported on Wednesday, citing the British bank.

-Barclays announced plans in April to restructure its wealth business so it works more closely with retail and corporate banking divisions and rolled out its new strategy this week after appointing Peter Horrell as chief executive of its wealth and investment management unit on Monday.
+Barclays announced plans in April to restructure its wealth business so it works more closely with retail and corporate banking divisions.
+Further details on the wealth strategy had been expected.

-(Reporting by Abhirup Roy in Bangalore and Steve Slater in London; Editing by David Cowell)
+(Reporting by Abhirup Roy in Bangalore.
+Editing by Andre Grenon)